TITLE 77: PUBLIC HEALTH

 6) A copy of the physician's Illinois medical license;

-7) An affirmation letter from the employer stating that:
+7) An affirmation letter from the physician's employer stating that:

 A) The physician has provided services as a primary care, psychiatric or specialty physician, full time (40 hours per week) at a clinical practice located in an HPSA, MUA or MUP, including the specific address where services were provided;

-B) The practice is in the public interest in Illinois, including information that the physician served underinsured or uninsured patients as evidenced by acceptance of Medicaid and Medicare, and use of a sliding/discount fee scale for those without insurance in the designated underserved area;
+B) The practice is in the public interest in Illinois, including information that the physician served underinsured or uninsured patients as evidenced by acceptance of Medicaid and Medicare, and use of a sliding/discount fee scale for those without insurance in the designated underserved area.
+This is not required for forensic pathologists who apply for a J-1 waiver and propose to work at a medical examiner’s office;

-8) Contact information for the physician and his or her legal counsel, if the physician is represented.
+8) Contact information for the physician and the physician's authorized representative legal counsel, if the physician is represented.

-d) The physician or his or her legal representative will be notified in writing of the approval or denial of the NIW request.
+d) The physician or the physician's authorized representative will be notified in writing of the approval or denial of the NIW request.
 If the request is approved, the Department will provide an attestation letter notifying the federal authority that the physician will work in an underserved area and that the medical services provided will be in the public interest.